-What if I am already committed to another vendor's grammar curriculum?
+What if I am already committed to another grammar curriculum?

 The Grammar Guidebook (GG) and The Diagramming Dictionary (DD) can provide instructor backup for any grammar curriculum.
 We produced GftWTM because we couldn’t find a curriculum that was rigorous enough in teaching the structure of the language, especially through sentence diagramming.
 If you use GG and DD, you can give your student this additional instruction.

-If you wish to receive regular updates on product releases or sales, sign up for our e-newsletter and/or follow us on Facebook--Well-Trained Mind Press.
+If you wish to receive regular updates on product releases or sales, sign up for our newsletter and/or follow us on Facebook--Well-Trained Mind Press.